Falafel-Open-Games/website/pages/case-side-scrolling.md

 As he played the demo, we discussed how a custom game could support his company's brand.
 They wanted to use Alfred the Bot, their mascot, as the game's hero.

 We reached a proposed **open-source sponsorship model** that served well for their needs, it was strategic to their marketing timeframe (to launch on [Satsconf](https://satsconf.com.br/) and before Black Friday, a hard deadline), budget, and the impact to the brand experience they needed.
-The support of open-source highlights the brand's alignment with the Bitcoin freedom message and allowed us to move quickly with a peace-of-mind.
+Their support for an open-source game highlights the brand's alignment with the Bitcoin freedom message and allowed us to move quickly with peace-of-mind.

 [Read more about how Falafel open-source model means lower risks](https://games.falafel.com.br/about)